My name is José Santiago, and I am the Democratic candidate for District 35 of the North Carolina State Senate (Union County).

 Wanda is a substitute teacher, and together we are the proud parents of two wonderful adult children.
 Like me, for much of her adult life, she has been a volunteer and leader in Scout troops and other community service organizations.

 Over the past four years, Wanda and I have become very involved in activism to oppose the cruelty and injustice that we have seen coming from some of our leaders in Washington and Raleigh.
 Both of us have also been very active with Indivisible District 9, Moms Demand Action, and the Union County Democratic Party, where I now serve as its First Vice-chair.

 During my years as a business executive and management consultant, I helped hundreds of organizations innovate and improve their service.
-My training as a change facilitator and management professional provided me with the skills to carefully analyze situations and bring people together to find solutions to complex problems.
+My training as a change facilitator and management professional provided me with the skills to carefully analyze situations and bring people together to find solutions to complex problems and create positive change.

 I remember some of my business clients believed they could lay off employees and cut back on critical services to increase their short term profits.
 Invariably, they would soon fall behind, victims of their mediocrity.
 The lesson is that you can’t shrink your way into greatness.
 The same can be said of the cuts in education and other programs that have been made by the corrupt leadership of our General Assembly.
 They have traded short term benefits to their wealthy campaign donors in exchange for underfunding and neglecting the future and well-being of our residents, especially our children.